oat-sa/taohub-articles/forge/delivery/delivery-server.md

         return (bool) $returnValue;
     }

-All check functions must start by “check”.\
+All check functions must start by “check”.<br/>

 They will be given an array of parameters (currently, the delivery and the subject resources) and must return a variable with the boolean type (true if the condition is fulfilled, false otherwise).

 You can add a property in the model and make the corresponding check on a custom delivery server check function.